DelineaXPM/delinea-platform/Scripts/SecretServer/DataBricks/Discovery/readme.md

 - This completes the creation of the Account Scan Template Creation

-- Discovery of Local Accounts

-- Remote Password Changing of Local aUsers

-- Heartbeats of Local Accounts to verify that user credentials are still valid

 Follow the Steps below to complete the base setup for this integration.
 These steps are required to run any of the processes.

 The following steps are required to create the Secret Template for Databricks Advanced Users:

 - Log in to the Delinea Secret Server (If you have not already done so)

 - Navigate to Admin / Secret Templates

 - Click on Create / Import Template

 - Click on Import.

-- Copy and Paste the XML in the [Databricks User Advanced.xml File](./templates/Databricks%20User%20Advanced.xml)
+- Copy and Paste the XML in the [Databricks User Advanced File](./templates/Databricks%20User%20Advanced.xml)

 - Click on Save

 - This completes the creation of the User Account template